KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_1starting_our_single_page_app.md

 ng new trivia --routing
   ```
   {% hint style="info" %}
+We installed Angular CLI as a global package.
+This means we have access to it anywhere on our filesystem.
+In order to use Angular CLI, we use the command `ng`.
+This references Angular CLI.
+We pass in parameters to create a `new` application called "trivia" and use a flag `--routing` to automatically create routing files.

 Angular CLI automatically creates the project directory for you.
-In this case, it will create a new folder called "trivia".
+In this case, it will create a new folder called "trivia", which is the name of the project you passed in.
   {% endhint %}

   {% hint style="tip" %}
 Scaffolding the application and installing all the required npm packages can take a few minutes.
 Perfect time to get to know your neighbor.
 Here's an icebreaker question-- What is your neighbor's spirit animal?
   {% endhint %}